 I’m so excited to be sharing my first summer tablescape of the season with you!
 I always love doing tables, and I have to say it felt so nice to be doing one again – I’ve been missing it!
+If you love doing them as much as I do, you have to check out my free e-book featuring twelve of my favorites!

-If you’re coming here from Annie at Zevy Joy, welcome!
 Today I’m joining some other bloggers for my friend Lory at Designthusiasm‘s Styled + Set Entertaining Blog Tour so be sure to scroll to the end of the post to see all the gorgeous summer entertaining inspiration!

 For this table, I was inspired by the beach and wanted to create a coastal feel.
 Combining a palette of watery blues and natural textures, along with shells, hydrangeas, and other coastal elements, set the tone for the perfect summer table.

 Light and bright, with texture and color is what I was going for.
 And a definite feeling of summer!

 I included some themed elements like the shells and the vintage blue fishing floats, but then I balanced it with some blues and whites and natural textures.
 I wanted it to have a coastal feel, but I didn’t want it to get too theme-y.

 The napkins are really the only new item, and I’m completely smitten!
 The minute I saw them, I knew they would be a part of my table.

 The colors are so pretty and cheerful, and the blue is the exact color of the blue in my grain sack table runner!

 For the napkin “ring,” I tied them with some natural twine and topped each place setting with a shell.